leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 The MWH module extends the standard Magento functionality for displaying stock based on warehouse and stock zone by providing full integration to Infor M3 ERP.

-MWH helps us discover the available stock based on the warehouse, stock zone, company, division, facility and stock id.
+MWH helps us discover the available stock based on the  Magento warehouse, stock zone, company, division, facility, and M3 warehouse.

-We can add multiple warehouses and stock zone and this information will appear for each product in the frontend.
+We can add multiple warehouses and stock zones; this information will appear for each product in the front end.

 ### 2.0.2 Limitations